Georgina Vilella jailed for killing husband Carlos in fire

 Vilella was convicted of murder and arson with intent to endanger life.

-Police said the fire was started the first floor back bedroom by Vilella who is believed to have deliberately poured petrol on her 45-year-old husband, as he lay on the bed.'Do forgive'
+Police said the fire was started the first floor back bedroom by Vilella who is believed to have deliberately poured petrol on her 45-year-old husband, as he lay on the bed.